-This is actually the best bra I've ever worn — and it's less than $30 at Nordstrom right now so I'm stocking up!
+I'm here to inform you that the best bra I've ever worn is 55% off at Nordstrom today

 Thanks to my period, my cup size majorly fluctuates throughout my cycle.
 (IYKYK)

-I absolutely despise wearing bras.
+I absolutely despise wearing bras, but understand that they are sometimes a necessary evil.

-I'm thrilled to say that the Natori Feathers Bra solved every problem on my list and has lasted longer than any other bra I've invested in.
+I'm thrilled to say that the mighty Natori Feathers Bra solved every problem on my list and has lasted longer than any other bra I've invested in.
+Plus, I no longer have to deal with the never-ending, tense, frustrating battle filled with blood, sweat and tears that is finding the perfect bra.

 If you haven't heard about the magic of the Natori Feathers Bra, here's the deal: The iconic plunge bra with lace trim is (arguably) the best bra on the market.
-Nordstrom has slashed the prices on a handful of colorways by up to 57% off right now as part of the Nordstrom Spring Sale.

-FYI, the bra normally retails for $68 and is rarely on sale, so you'd be saving a ton of money.
+Nordstrom has slashed the price down to $32.50 for Black Friday.

+FYI, the bra normally retails for $72.
+Honestly?
+I'd pay over $100 for the perfection that is this perfect bra, so you need to grab this deal while you can!
+I know I am.

+The Natori Feathers bra is simple, pretty, sexy and just about everything you could ever want in a bra.

 To put it bluntly, the Natori Feathers Bra is the best version of an everyday T-shirt bra.
 The contoured cups are comfortable and supportive without adding extra bulk, and the band molds seamlessly to your body.
+The signature mesh overlay ensures there's no accidental gaping for a seamless, simple and sexy fit

 Not only is the bra a fan favorite amongst In The Know editors, but it's also beloved by pretty much every other bra wearer out there.
 Just peep the thousands of five-star reviews from shoppers over at Nordstrom and you'll believe the "Sisterhood of the Traveling Bra" really exists.